danielbodunov/DungeonSim/docs/TODO/t024-Rotation-Safe-Tile-Textures.md

 18. Repeat weighted-variant validation on a regular `DungeonSurfaceFamily` role.
     Confirm the selected wall/floor/ceiling variants follow their relative weights per projected logical cell and remain stable across frames.
+19. Enter Play Mode in Expansion and confirm `_GlobalLightIntensity` resolves to `1.0`.
+Open the dungeon and confirm it blends to `0.55`, then returns to `1.0` when Expansion resumes, including when entering Play Mode in a known phase.
+20. Call `SetDebugOverride(true)` and confirm the debug target wins; disable it and confirm the current phase target returns.
+Inspect representative tile renderers throughout and confirm the shared material never becomes `(Instance)`.
+21. Move the main realtime light's shadow boundary across a representative tile.
+    Confirm the tile changes through `_LightSteps` discrete multipliers, a shadow-casting NPC affects the tile, and near-black atlas recesses remain proportionally darker than adjacent stone in every band.